Lumi-supercomputer/lumi-userguide/docs/development/profiling/perftools.md

   </figcaption>
 </figure>

-The main downside it that the instrumentation code inserted will be run every time an instrumented function is called in order to record the information.
+The main downside is that the instrumentation code inserted will be run every time an instrumented function is called to record the information.
 This may introduce significant profiling overhead.

 #### Automatic program analysis (APA)